By Mike May

 Precious Par.

-At the New Smyrna Beach Golf Club, head pro Gary Wintz’s favorite hole is the 15th hole, long par three.
+At the New Smyrna Beach Golf Club, head pro Gary Wintz’s favorite hole is the 15th hole, a long par three.

 “From the back tees, it’s more than 230 yards to the pin,” says Wintz.
 “The green is protected by bunkers short right and short left.
 Par is a great score.
 Not many people birdie the 15th.”